 (iii) A company using a DTC Treaty, in addition to checking the three lists (as explained in paragraph (2)(ii) of this section), must also comply with requirements in the applicable DTC Treaty and the associated Implementing Arrangements, and the provisions of the ITAR pertaining to the DTC Treaty.
-These include marking and recordkeeping requirements to ensure that export-controlled items are recognized as such and treated accordingly.
+These include marking and record keeping requirements to ensure that export-controlled items are recognized as such and treated accordingly.
 For example, instead of normal ITAR requirements, the provisions of the ITAR pertaining to the DTC Treaties establish the requirements that apply.
-Similarly, DFARS <a href="https://dx.doi.org/10.21/20.2
+Similarly, DFARS 225.7902 implements requirements that relate to exports that a prospective contractor may make under a DoD solicitation or that a contractor may make in performance of a DoD contract.